Goats slam sheep over salt lick: Maybe they really are the GOAT

 Over 106 interactions.
 The sheep won 2, everything else was goats, goats, goats.

 As a goat admirer, I can't say I'm surprised.
-We're reported on many studies that show how smart goats are.
+We've reported on many studies that show how smart goats are.
 But you say you were surprised?

 If everything else is equal, I was expecting half [of the interactions] to be won by sheep and half by goats because they're similar in size.